 All applications are processed on a case-by-case basis, but in general, repairs for upkeep such as roofing, siding, gutters that will keep the house in its current state or bring it closer to its original state can be "staff approved", as can things like storm doors or windows.
 Larger changes like additions, new door or window openings or new buildings will require consideration by the historic zoning committee, which includes some representatives from St Elmo as well as the other districts and design/architectural experts.

-Michael Wyatt, the Historic Preservation Planner for the City of Chattanooga, has an office located at the Development Resource Center (1250 Market Street), and can be contacted by phone at 423-643-5884 or by email at firstname.lastname@example.org .
+Melissa Mortimer, the Development Review Planner for the City of Chattanooga, has an office located at the Development Resource Center (1250 Market Street), and can be contacted by phone at 423-643-5834 or by email at email@example.com .

-You you learn more about Chattanooga Historic Zoning and download project applications from the city website at:
+You can learn more about Chattanooga Historic Zoning and download project applications from the city website.

 You can also download the St Elmo Historic District Design Review Guidelines right here!